Tories suffer council losses as Labour and Lib Dems make gains in elections

 But in Hull, Labour’s attempts to regain the council from the Liberal Democrats failed, with Sir Ed Davey’s party tightening its grip on the authority.

-With full results from 49 out of the 230 councils where elections were being held:
+With full results from 58 of the 230 councils where elections were being held:

-– The Tories lost control of five councils and suffered a net loss of 117 councillors.
+– The Tories have lost seven councils and suffered a net loss of 167 councillors.

-– Labour had gained control of two councils and put on 103 councillors.
+– Labour has gained control of three councils and put on 129 councillors.

 Sir Keir’s party expects to have its best local election results since 1997, with an equivalent vote share lead of at least 8% over the Tories, something which could result in a majority Labour government if repeated at a Westminster contest.